Orlando Science Center’s Otronicon Celebrates 10 Years of Innovation

 Orlando, FL (Jan.
-8, 2014) - For the ninth consecutive year, multiple industry partners join Orlando Science Center to celebrate the role interactive technology has in the way we live, learn, work and play during Otronicon January 17–20, 2014.
-The event has the opportunity to inspire a child’s interest in science and tech careers through the appeal of video games, interactive technology and virtual reality.
+8, 2015) - For the 10th consecutive year, multiple industry partners join Orlando Science Center to celebrate interactive technology’s role in how we live, learn, work and play during Otronicon January 16 – 19, 2015.

 PAST FAVORITES RETURN: